jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

   - 11, 13, 14, 16, 17??, 18

 ### Galactic File-hosting service
 This platform allows users to access their own private server space via an online web portal (similar to Dropbox).
-It will span the galaxy, possibly necessitating multiple server locations per planet (for performance and feasability reasons--**UNLESS WE DECIDE TO BUY A PLANET TO STORE ALL OUR DATA**).
+It will span the galaxy, possibly necessitating multiple server locations per planet (for performance and feasibility reasons--**UNLESS WE DECIDE TO BUY A PLANET TO STORE ALL OUR DATA**).
 In other words, this service will be accessible anywhere in the galaxy (with internet connection) via the Galaxy Wide Web (GWW).

 The two primary groups of concern are the people using the service with user-level permissions and the IT staff/developers who have permission to modify and manage the filesystem and platform itself.
 We will include in this group any automated processes responsible for function of the service that operate with elevated privileges (e.g. process that creates a new user, resets a password, etc.).
 We will assume that all of the employees are gruntled, i.e. that none of them have malicious intent towards the company.
 We suppose that a user's login credentials are private, and that the space pirates that attack such services for fun and profit have no more than user-level credentials.